“Movement is medicine.”

 7. Both aerobic exercise and weight training appear to cause striking improvements in brain health and thinking skills; it also can slow age-related decline in memory.

 Numerous studies support the link between exercise and brain health.
-In this experiment, with a small group of seniors with mild cognitive impairment improved memory and thinking skills in just six months with a weight training program.
+In this experiment, a small group of seniors with mild cognitive impairment improved memory and thinking skills in just six months with a weight training program.
 Exercise seems to have a protective effect against dementia as well.
 For example, in this study, exercise participants had higher brain volume, especially in the hippocampus, the memory center of the brain, thereby lowering their risk of dementia.

 8. Twenty minutes of exercise can act as an anti-inflammatory.
 Even a short, 20-minute walk can produce anti-inflammatory effects by stimulating the immune system, according to this study.